The Office of the Provost and Vice-President Academic provides leadership for UBC’s academic strategy, budgetary and planning processes.

+As the university’s largest academic unit, UBC Arts educates more than 16,000 students in bachelors, masters, and doctoral programs in more than 25 departments, schools, institutes, and programs.
 The Faculty of Arts is also the hub of arts and culture at UBC, home to the world renowned Museum of Anthropology, the Chan Centre for the Performing Arts, the Morris and Helen Belkin Art Gallery, the Frederic Wood Theatre, and the School of Music.

 The faculty has approximately 43 tenure-track faculty members, 43 clinical educators and over 350 clinical practitioners who teach during the academic year.
 Members in its two departments, Oral Biological and Medical Sciences and Oral Health Sciences, undertake a wide variety of research contributing to the profession’s body of knowledge.